Leadership Camp FAQ

 Q: Will the topic of getting recruited or how to get recruited be addressed at either camp?

 Absolutely.
-I've formed a relationship with The Rower's Edge who have provided high school rowers and coxswains advice on how to get recruited.
-They pride themselves on confidentiality and love it when college coaches don't realize one of their clients are on their team.
-Rower's Edge will Skype in to give a short informative, "How To" on the basics of recruiting.
+I've formed a relationship with The Rower's Edge, who provide high school rowers and coxswains advice on how to get recruited.
+They pride themselves on confidentiality and love it when college coaches don't realize one of their clients is on their team.
+Rower's Edge will Skype in to give a short, informative, "How To" on the basics of recruiting.